 3. BILLING AND PAYMENT.
 The Subscriber agrees to pay all current and future rates, fees, deposits, and other charges related to the Service, including installation fees (if applicable) covering non-standard installation for one data connection, one phone line (if applicable), and Wi-Fi extenders (if applicable).

 The Subscriber agrees that failure to pay all rates, fees, and charges may result in termination of Service and SPROUT FIBER INTERNET’s immediate collection of all amounts owed.
 Installation fee (if applicable) is due upon scheduling of the install.
 The first bill will include the upcoming month’s service plus the prorated amount for the bill for the month of install.
 The billing period covers the first day through the last day of the month.
 The bill will be generated on the first business day of each month and will have a due date of the 15th of same month.
 A late fee of 5% of the total due will be assessed if the account is not paid in full by the 20th of the same month.
-Accounts not paid in full by the 15th of the following month will be disconnected.
+Accounts not paid in full by 4:00 pm on the 15th of the following month will be disconnected.
 If the account is disconnected for non-payment, the account must be made current before Services may be reconnected.